Thailand

 Return to top of page

-Thai Bureaucracy and Dealing With It
+Thai Bureaucracy And Dealing With It

 The Thais have their own way of dealing with things and it works for them.
 It would be easy for me to criticise the system and write about how much time I have spent (wasted) dealing with bureaucracy but it is their country.